stephenlstrange2/LamparaCorazon/README.md

 3. If upload cannot find the board, hold button `0`/`BOOT`, press and release `RST`, release `0`, and upload again.
 This enters the ROM USB bootloader.
 4. Open the serial monitor at 115200 baud.
-5. After the two-second calibration, compare `touch=...` while released and touched.
-A touch should clearly exceed `threshold=...`.
+5. After the two-second calibration, compare `raw=...` while released and touched.
+A touch should clearly exceed `press=...`.
 6. Tap and release the plate.
 Brightness steps through `0, 24, 64, 128, 192, 255`, then returns to `0`.